 All media calls must go through Community Hospital's Communication and Marketing Department.
 We can be reached Monday through Friday, 8:30 a.m. - 5 p.m. at (831) 625-4505 or by calling these direct lines:

 - Brenda Moore, assistant director: (831) 625-4544

-In the event of breaking news during evenings and on weekends, please contact the hospital administrative supervisor at (831) 624-5311.
-That supervisor will either provide information or contact the appropriate Communication and Marketing staff member to assist you.
+After hours, contact the hospital administrative supervisor at (831) 624-5311.
+The supervisor will either provide information or contact the appropriate Communication and Marketing staff member to assist you.

 Under the federal Health Insurance Portability and Accountability Act (HIPAA), we are limited in the information we may provide about patients.
 Essentially, HIPAA regulations require that the hospital release patient information only when the media request includes the patient's name and only if the patient has agreed to the release of such information.

 Once it has been established that information can be released, that information will be limited to a one-word condition (see below) and a general hospital location (see below).

 - Undetermined: Patient is awaiting physician and/or assessment

 - Good: Vital signs are stable and within normal limits.
 Patient is conscious and comfortable.
 Indicators are excellent

 - Fair: Vital signs are stable and within normal limits.
 Patient is conscious but may be uncomfortable.
 Indicators are favorable

 - Serious: Vital signs may be unstable and not within normal limits.
 Patient is acutely ill.
 Indicators are questionable